Melanie Cole and Vicky DeRouchey’s Innovative Gear Bags Empower Them and Others to Live Their Best Lives

 Beyond its practical use, Melanie and Vicky had a bigger vision for a product that provided a sense of freedom and safety for anyone who wondered what to do with their phone while experiencing everything the world has to offer.
 That’s exactly what they’ve created.
 Ugo Wear’s tagline is “Dare to Be Free,” and for Melanie and Vicky, it’s much more than a slogan.
 It represents how Ugo Wear has empowered them—and anyone who uses their products—to live their best lives.

 Today, Melanie and Vicky are energized by running their own company and fully dedicated to Ugo Wear.
 They personally demo their product at sporting trade shows across the country, getting to interact directly with users.
-Based on that user interaction, Ugo Wear plans to expand to include tablet cases in the near future.
-They are also developing philanthropic relationships, and plan to direct proceeds from sales of special-edition products to benefit various organizations.
+Based on that user interaction, Ugo Wear expanded to include tablet cases.
+They also develop philanthropic relationships, and direct proceeds from sales of special-edition products to benefit various organizations.

 Perhaps most importantly, Melanie and Vicky are enjoying every minute of the freedom that Ugo Wear provides.
 The duo personally exemplifies another, unofficial tagline they have for their business and lives: SPF—spontaneous, passionate and fun.